agoldst/elsmd/README.md

 # More detail on the source markdown

-The PDFs are generated from two custom [pandoc templates](http://pandoc.org/README.html#templates), which are included here. [scuro_slides.latex](scuro_slides.latex) is the template for slides, notes, and handouts. [beamerarticle.latex](beamerarticle.latex) is the template for a lecture script.
+The PDFs are generated from two custom [pandoc templates](http://pandoc.org/README.html#templates), which are included here. [elsmd-slides.latex](elsmd-slides.latex) is the template for slides, notes, and handouts. [beamerarticle.latex](beamerarticle.latex) is the template for a lecture script.
 Both are based on pandoc's default Beamer template.
 My templates allow a few extra YAML metadata variables to be set in the source markdown:

 ## Typeface